ossf/scorecard-webapp/scorecards-site/content/home.md

 <br/>

 > Machine checkable properties are an essential part of a sound security process.
-That’s why we have incorporated Security Scorecards into our dependency acceptance criteria.
+That’s why we have incorporated Security Scorecards *[i.e., OpenSSF Scorecard]* into our dependency acceptance criteria.

 <div class="text-right mb-60"><cite>Harvey Tuch, <a href="https://www.envoyproxy.io/">Envoy</a></cite></div>

 ### Use cases

-##### Security Scorecards reduces the effort required to continually evaluate changing packages when maintaining a project’s supply chain
+##### OpenSSF Scorecard reduces the effort required to continually evaluate changing packages when maintaining a project’s supply chain

 #### For individual maintainers

-Security Scorecards is helpful as a pre-launch security checker for a new OSS project or to help to plan improvements to an existing one.
+Scorecard is helpful as a pre-launch security checker for a new OSS project or to help to plan improvements to an existing one.
 If a project is well maintained, it’s more likely to be used by others instead of an alternative.
 It can also be used to check a new dependency being added to a project, so a maintainer can make an informed decision about the risk of doing so.

 #### For an organisation

-Security Scorecards can be included in the continuous integration/continuous deployment processes using the GitHub action and run by default on pull requests.
+Scorecard can be included in the continuous integration/continuous deployment processes using the GitHub action and run by default on pull requests.

 #### For consumers

-Security Scorecards helps to make informed decisions about security risks and vulnerabilities.
+Scorecard helps to make informed decisions about security risks and vulnerabilities.
 Using the public data, it is also possible to evaluate the security posture of over 1 million of the most used OSS projects.

 <br/>

+### About the project name

+This project was initially called "Security Scorecards" but that form wasn't used consistently.
+In particular, the repo was named "scorecard" and so was the program.
+Over time people started referring to either form (singular and plural), with or without "Security", and the inconsitency became prevalent.
+To end this situation the decision was made to consolidate over the use of the singular form in keeping with the repo and program name, drop the "Security" part and use "OpenSSF" instead to ensure uniqueness.
+One should therefore refer to this project as "OpenSSF Scorecard" or "Scorecard" for short.

 ### Part of the OSS community